Chania Crete – Travel Guide to Chania 2023

 Can you drink tap water in Chania Crete?

-In Chania, Crete, tap water is considered safe to drink, but it is not always recommended to drink it straight from the tap.
-The water supply in Crete comes from underground sources and is treated before being distributed to the public.
-However, the water can have a strong chlorine taste, and it may be more pleasant to drink tap water that has been filtered or boiled before consumption.
+In Chania, Crete, tap water is safe to drink.
+But, it is not always recommended to drink it straight from the tap.
+Crete’s water comes from underground sources.
+Before sending it to the public, we treat it.
+However, the water can taste of chlorine.
+Drinking tap water that you have filtered or boiled beforehand may be more pleasant.

-It is also common to find bottled water in most places in Chania, such as restaurants, cafes, and supermarkets, so it is easy to have access to drinking water.
-It’s also suggested for travelers with sensitive stomachs or for those who are pregnant to stick to bottled water as a precaution.
+Bottled water is also common in most places in Chania, like restaurants, cafes, and supermarkets.
+So, it is easy to get drinking water.
+It’s also suggested for travellers with sensitive stomachs to stick to bottled water.
+This is a precaution for pregnant travellers too.

-In any case, you can always check with your hotel or local authorities to confirm the quality and safety of the tap water in Chania.
+In any case, you can ask your hotel or local authorities.
+They can confirm the safety of the tap water in Chania.

 Do you need cash in Chania?

-You can also find a wide range of ATMs in Chania where you can withdraw cash if needed, but do keep in mind that some ATMs may charge a fee for withdrawals.
+You can also find many ATMs in Chania.
+You can withdraw cash at them if needed.
+But, keep in mind that some ATMs may charge a fee for withdrawals.

-As a general rule, it’s always a good idea to have some cash on hand when traveling, just in case.
+As a general rule, it’s always a good idea to have some cash on hand when travelling, just in case.

 How many days do you need in Chania?